Navigating MET Stock: MetLife Inc. Journey

 MET Stock Price Performance Analysis

 Investors’ outlook regarding the stock price performance over the year has been a mixed bag, with a range of optimism to pessimism depending on their perspective.
-Year to date metric has recorded a loss of -21.54%.However, over the last six months, we can see a stronger performance of -21.54%.
-Over the last 30 days, the price of MET has fallen by 7.19%.
-And in the last five days, it has surged by 3.27%.
+Year to date metric has recorded a loss of -19.01%.However, over the last six months, we can see a stronger performance of -20.34%.
+Over the last 30 days, the price of MET has fallen by 9.03%.
+And in the last five days, it has surged by 2.33%.